Manufactured HousingImportant information regarding the PA manufactured housing program and the installation of new and relocated manufactured homes.

-For more information about factory built structures in Pennsylvania please email us.
+For more information about factory built structures in Pennsylvania, please email us.

-PA Manufactured Housing Installation Program
+Manufactured Housing Installation

 Important Aspects of Manufactured Home Installation

-Site Preparation – Proper grading of the site around your home to provide ground water runoff is critical.
+Site Preparation – Proper grading of the site around your home to provide groundwater runoff is critical.
 Make sure the ground under your home is free from depressions or areas where water can collect and has a properly installed ground vapor barrier.

 Support – Your installer must ensure that the ground where your home is sited has the proper soil conditions and bearing capacity to properly support your home.
-The pier footings must be protected from the effects of frost heave which generally requires the pier footings extend below grade to the maximum frost penetration in your area.
+The pier footings must be protected from the effects of frost heave, which generally requires the pier footings to extend below grade to the maximum frost penetration in your area.
 Check with your local code official to determine the frost depth in your area.
-Improper support of your home may lead to bowed floors and walls, cracked walls or ceilings, doors and windows that do not operate properly and other structural defects that can lead to permanent damage to your home.
+Improper support of your home may lead to bowed floors and walls, cracked walls or ceilings, doors and windows that do not operate properly, and other structural defects that can lead to permanent damage to your home.

 Assembly– Most manufactured homes, especially multi-section designs, require assembly to be completed onsite.
 Until a home is assembled properly, it cannot perform as designed.
-The ability of the home to resist wind, rain and snow and the functioning of the plumbing, electrical, heating/cooling systems, among other issues, are only assured by proper assembly onsite.
+The ability of the home to resist wind, rain, and snow and the functioning of the plumbing, electrical, heating/cooling systems, among other issues, are only assured by proper assembly onsite.

 Stabilization/Anchoring– To ensure that your home can withstand the forces of windstorms, which can cause sliding and overturning of the home, it is imperative that your home is properly anchored with suitable anchoring devices that are properly installed.

-Installation shortcuts to save money– There are none.
+Installation Shortcuts To Save Money– There are none.
 There may be several methods approved by the manufacturer for properly installing your home.
 One method is explained with the instructions that come with each home.
 Alternative methods of installation require the manufacturer’s approval before they are used.
 Proper installation is a wise investment – insist on it!

-Habitability - The person applying for the building permit to relocate a pre-owned manufactured home should first determine if the manufactured home still meets the Manufactured Home Construction and Safety Standards in effect when the home was first produced.
+Habitability - The person applying for the building permit to relocate a pre-owned manufactured home should first determine if the manufactured home still meets the Manufactured Home Construction and Safety Standards that were in effect when the home was first produced.
 To do that, the Habitability Guidelines for Relocated Manufactured Homes must be utilized.
-When utilized, this guideline will help provide a reasonable level of assurance that the home will be free from possible health and safety hazards.
-The checklist provided in the guideline must be completed and provided to municipal code official as a part of the building permit process.
+When utilized, this guideline will help provide a level of assurance that the home will be free from possible health and safety hazards.
+The checklist provided in the guideline must be completed and provided to a municipal code official as a part of the building permit process.

 - Install the home in accordance to the original installation manual that was provided with the home.

-The PHRC Pennsylvania Field Guide Foundation Systems for Relocated Manufactured Housing (2007).
+- The PHRC Pennsylvania Field Guide Foundation Systems for Relocated Manufactured Housing (2007).
 (Option C-Reinforced slab on grade, is acceptable only in leased land situations).